tensorflow/tensorflow/g3doc/Rationale.md

 [talk on youtube](https://www.youtube.com/watch?v=VeRaLPupGks) talking about LLVM 2.0.

+### Index type disallowed in aggregate types {#index-type-disallowed-in-aggregate-types}

+Index types are not allowed as elements of `vector`, `tensor` or `memref` type.
+Index types are intended to be used for platform-specific "size" values and may appear in subscripts, sizes of aggregate types and affine expressions.
+They are also tightly coupled with `affine_apply` and load/store operations; having `index` type is a necessary precondition of a value to be acceptable by these operations.
+While it may be useful to have `memref<?xindex>` to express indirect accesses in MLFunctions, e.g. sparse matrix manipulations or lookup tables, it creates problems MLIR is not ready to address yet.
+MLIR needs to internally store constants of aggregate types and emit code operating on values of those types, which are subject to target-specific size and alignment constraints.
+Since MLIR does not have a target description mechanism at the moment, it cannot reliably emit such code.
+Moreover, some platforms may not support vectors of type equivalent to `index`.

+Indirect access use cases can be alternatively supported by providing and `index_cast` instruction that allows for conversion between `index` and fixed-width integer types, at the SSA value level.
+It has an additional benefit of supporting smaller integer types, e.g. `i8` or `i16`, for small indices instead of (presumably larger) `index` type.

 ### Splitting floating point vs integer operations {#splitting-floating-point-vs-integer-operations}

 The MLIR operation set is likely to